rackerlabs/support-how-to/content/cloud-sites/backup-your-mssql-database-with-mylittleadmin-on-cloud-sites.md

 ### Backing Up Your MSSQL Database

-1. To manage your MSSQL database, you'll first need to [login to the online manager (myLittleAdmin)](/how-to/rackspace-cloud-sites-essentials-mylittleadmin-database-management-interface "Working with a MSSQL database").
+1. To manage your MSSQL database, you'll first need to [log in to the online manager (myLittleAdmin)](/how-to/rackspace-cloud-sites-essentials-mylittleadmin-database-management-interface "Working with a MSSQL database").

 2. After you are logged into the online manager, click on **Tools** in the bottom of the left frame.